teamhava/hava-ui-cli/CONTRIBUTING.md

 ## Fork the repo

-You should fork the Hava repo using the "Fork" button at the top right of the Hava GitHub [site](https://github.com/teamhava/Hava/).
+You should fork the Hava repo using the "Fork" button at the top right of the Hava GitHub [site](https://github.com/teamhava/hava-ui-cli).
 You will be doing your development in your fork, then submit a pull request to Hava.
 There are many resources how to use GitHub effectively, we will not cover those here.

 ## Adding a feature or fix

-If you look at the Hava [Issue](https://github.com/teamhava/Hava/issues) there are plenty of bugs and feature requests.
-Maybe look at the [good first issue](https://github.com/teamhava/Hava/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) list if you're not sure where to start.
+If you look at the Hava [Issue](https://github.com/teamhava/hava-ui-cli/issues) there are plenty of bugs and feature requests.

 ## Commit guidelines